JaviPSanchez/01_GitHub_Rename/README.md

  👀 I’m interested in Digital Innovation & New Technologies.</br>
- 🌱 I’m currently improving my skills in Machine Learning | Deep Learning & Back-End Development.
+ 🌱 I’m currently improving my skills in Machine Learning | Deep Learning & Back-End Development.</br>
- 👨‍💻 Python & Javascript are my coding languages.
+ 👨‍💻 Python & Javascript are my coding languages.</br>
- 💞️ I’m looking to collaborate in IA PROJECTS as a Data Analyst / Data Scientist or Data Engineer.
+ 💞️ I’m looking to collaborate in IA PROJECTS as a Data Analyst / Data Scientist or Data Engineer.</br>
- 📫 How to reach me :
+ 📫 How to reach me :</br>

         👉 https://jpsanchez.netlify.app/